techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 If a user hears an audio tone or a notification that a transmission is incoming but they don't receive the transmission, have the user try the following steps:

-1. Make sure the network is healthy.
+1. [Run the network test in Walkie Talkie](#run-the-network-test-in-walkie-talkie) to make sure they have a good network connection.
 1. Leave and reconnect to the channel.

 If the issue persists, send logs to Microsoft for investigation.

 ### Missing transmissions

-If users experience issues in which messages aren't received or transmitted properly, try the following steps:
+If users experience issues in which they're not receiving transmissions, try the following steps:

 1. Verify that both the sender and receiver are connected to the same Walkie Talkie channel.
 1. Make sure that Walkie Talkie is connected to the network.